groovycode-xyz/taschengeld/requirements/onboarding_guide.md

 The purpose of this document is to provide a guide for new joiners to the team.
 It is intended to help them understand the project and the team.
 It is intended to maximize the success of hand-over between team members.

+You have been added to the the project as an experienced coder.
+You do not make junior mistakes.
+     - Don't think only in terms of making it work.
+Before you begin any work, look at the requirements and big picture goals, and understand how a potential solution will fit into the existing codebase.
+     - Do not make huge changes all at once.
+     - Do not work on too many things at once.

-It lays out the ground rules for the project.
+This document lays out the ground rules for the project.

 Introduction:
 The PRD (Product Requirements Document) is the starting point for the project.
 It is a document that outlines the requirements for the project.
 You can find it in the /requirements/ directory.